kljensen/ergonomic-som-hpc/content/_index.md

 2024-05-28 presentation about making your development experience on the Yale SOM HPC more ergonomic.

-I broke our time together into three parts:
+I broke our time together into four parts:

 1. [Connecting to the HPC](/connecting-to-the-hpc)
 3. [Editing code remotely with VSCode](/remote-dev-with-vscode)